It's a bit tricky to explain what exactly a file system is in just one sentence.

 On NTFS, the metadata is stored differently, though.

-NTFS keeps file information in a special data structure called the Master File Table (MFT).
+NTFS keeps file information in a data structure called the Master File Table (MFT).

-Every file has at least one entry in MFT, which contains everything about the respective file, including its location on the storage device - similar to inodes.
+Every file has at least one entry in MFT, which contains everything about it, including its location on the storage device - similar to the inodes table.

-On most operating systems, general file metadata can be accessed from the graphical user interface as well.
+On most operating systems, you can grab metadata via the graphical user interface.

 For instance, when you right-click on a file on Mac OS, and select Get Info (Properties in Windows), a window appears with information about the file.
 This information is fetched from the respective file’s metadata.